What gives you value? What values do you have? What value do you think you have? What value do you offer? What is a man of value?

 - “If you and I have the same value, then we will make the same decision/choice depending on this value” -> consequently, “if you also think X, then you must decide/choose Y”;

-- A person values in the society as much as the money he earns -> consequently, the familiar question “how much do you earn?”, “what’s your net worth”;
+- A person values society as much as the money he earns -> consequently, the familiar question “how much do you earn?”, “what’s your net worth”;

 - We are aware of our values -> consequently, light statements of the kind “my values are X, Y, Z”;

-- If somebody has written something that you like, then you must take it as a life rule which is always valid -> those who don’t know their values are more willing to often adopt other people’s values, which has nothing to do with tolerance or acceptance but with the absence of knowledge.
+- Suppose somebody has written something that you like.
+In that case, you must take it as a life rule which is always valid -> those who don’t know their values are more willing to often adopt other people’s values, which has nothing to do with tolerance or acceptance but with the absence of knowledge.

 (keep reading ↓)

-Many like to think that they are better than others, depending on the values which they believe they are defending.
-There are hierarchies and classifications of values, but not as most people think.
-As far as psychology and neuro-linguistic programming are concerned, there are no good and bad values, inferior and superior values, correct and wrong values.
-As for Christianity is concerned, one ought not to judge people but their values and actions in each context.
+Many like to think they are better than others, depending on the values they believe they are defending.
+Of course, there are hierarchies and classifications of values, but not as most people think.
+As far as psychology and neuro-linguistic programming are concerned, there are no good and bad values, inferior and superior values, and correct and wrong values.
+As for Christianity, one should not judge people but their values and actions in each context.

-For each person, in each context, there is one single value that can be found in the first position, as the most important, that usually overwrites all others.
-The value on the second position is also of cardinal importance but it is less important than the value on the first position.
-I will give an example, so you could easier understand.
-Let’s say that the members of a couple both have as their most important couple values love and truth.
-One of them has love in their first position, and truth in the second, while the other one has truth in the first position and love in the second.
-Can you imagine which conflicts can two people who cherish so much the same things but in a different order, have?
+For each person, in each context, one value can be found in the first position, as the most important, that usually overwrites all others.
+The value in the second position is also of cardinal importance but less important than the value in the first position.
+I will give an example, so you can easier understand.
+Let’s say that the members of a couple have as their most important couple values love and truth.
+One has love in the first position and fact in the second, while the other has truth in the first and love in the second.
+Can you imagine which conflicts can two people who cherish so much the same things but in different order have?
 Now amplify that when it is about a hierarchy of 10 values.
 Things become complex.

-Now let’s go farther and take into account the fact that the three distinctions mentioned (process, research, and content), when it is about values, are closely connected and must be considered before expressing a value judgment.
-So it is important to know what a value is, which are the specific values of a people and culture a person belongs to and which are his/her personal values (of which he/she is aware or not), shaped by family, education and professional experience.
+Now let’s go further and consider that the three distinctions mentioned (process, research, and content) when it is about values are closely connected and must be regarded before expressing a value judgment.
+So it is essential to know what a value is, which are the specific values of a people and culture a person belongs to and which are his/her personal values (of which he/she is aware or not), shaped by family, education, and professional experience.

-If you’ve liked this article, then listen to my interview at the Vision of Hope Summit!
+If you’ve liked this article, listen to my interview at the Vision of Hope Summit!